Want Better Sex? Use Lube!

 Many couples use saliva as their lubricant, but it is more watery than slippery and dries out quickly.
 Some household substances are not suitable for lubricant such as Vaseline, olive oil, Baby Oil, Bio Oil, hand cream or body lotion as they are not designed for internal use or pH balanced to that of the vagina.

 Some popular water-based brands, including KY and well-known brands frequently prescribed and recommended by healthcare professionals and widely available on the high street and online, can exacerbate vaginal dryness or vaginal atrophy.
-This is because they have a high osmolarity, so draw moisture away from the walls of the vagina rather than lock it in and hydrate them.
+This is because they contain many irritating ingredients that draw moisture away from the walls of the vagina rather than lock it in and hydrate them.